 Wala pa siyang ngipin (She still had no teeth)!
 Hay.
 Baby pictures can really get me sentimental.

-And now, a Deal Grocer purchase takes us from Acuaverde in Batangas to C Boutique Hotel in Baguio!
+And now, another Deal Grocer purchase takes us from Acuaverde in Batangas to C Boutique Hotel in Baguio!

 Okay lang at C Boutique Hotel